Applied Computer Science

 This course is designed to help students develop their technical writing abilities to a professional level.
-They will learn about audience considerations, style, drafting and revision techniques, how to work in a collaborative environment, and more.
+Students will learn about audience considerations, style, drafting and revision techniques, how to work in a collaborative environment, and more.
 A variety of media and formats will be studied, including websites, emails, proposals, memos, and instructions.

 Inside LAN Networks

-This course explores the interworking of the local area network with emphasis on the lower layers including hardware and software.
+In this course, students will explore the interworking of the local area network with emphasis on the lower layers including hardware and software.
 Personal computer components, various types of networks, analog and digital transmission rates, Token Ring, and the Fiber Distributed Data Interface will be introduced and examined.

-In this course students will develop an overall ability to analyze different types of networks with an emphasis on IPV6 implementation on new or existing networks.
+In this course, students will develop an overall ability to analyze different types of networks with an emphasis on IPV6 implementation on new or existing networks.
 Core elements, operations, services, and modifications for an IPV6 implementation will be discussed.
 The course will conclude by proposing an implementation of IPV6 on a new or existing network infrastructure.

-This undergraduate level course provides students with information needed to build skills in developing professional presentations, including presentation graphics.
+This course provides students with information needed to build skills in developing professional presentations, including presentation graphics.
 Microsoft PowerPoint allows one to make electronic slide show presentations.
 Becoming familiar with this software will enable students to create and provide presentations to groups using the electronic slide feature.